Jennifer Lopez Comments On Ben Affleck’s Fashion Sense, Bedroom Skills

 Despite Ben Affleck not having made it to JLo’s list of favorites, the rumors of them rekindling the romance surfaced out of nowhere.

 The rumors started when a source for Radar Online said that the two A-listers met for a script meeting.
 The source shared that the Justice League actor kissed his ex in greeting and she blushed.
-The insider also revealed that when the two met, the chemistry is still strong it was as if they had never broken up.
+The insider also revealed that when the two met, the chemistry is still as strong as it was as if they had never broken up.

 But shortly after the reports made the rounds, Gossip Cop insisted that there is “no truth” to the rumor.
 The publication confirmed with a reliable source who is close to Affleck and also with Lopez’s representative, both of whom assured that the claims were absurd.

 Jennifer Lopez did not only face rumors about her reunion with Ben Affleck but also about her relationship with Canadian singer and rapper, Drake.
-The mother of twins finally addressed the rumors on The Daily Show with Trevor Noah,confirming that she is not with Drake.
+The mother of twins finally addressed the rumors on The Daily Show with Trevor Noah, confirming that she is not with Drake.

 At the moment, Jennifer Lopez is single but fans are rooting that she will get back together with Marc Anthony.
 Lopez married the singer in 2004 but their marriage ended in 2014.
 Recently, the Shades of Blue star opened about her ex-husband on The View, letting people know why they are not together.